emacs-mirror/emacs/mps/manual/source/topic/root.rst

-        This was introduced in the hope of being able to maintain a :term:`remembered set` for the root without needing a :term:`write barrier`, but it can't work as described, since you can't reliably a valid registered constant root that contains any references.
+        This was introduced in the hope of being able to maintain a :term:`remembered set` for the root without needing a :term:`write barrier`, but it can't work as described, since you can't reliably create a valid registered constant root that contains any references.
 (If you add the references before registering the root, they may have become invalid; but you can't add them afterwards because the root is supposed to be